apollographql/apollo-ios-dev/apollo-ios/README.md

 There is also [comprehensive documentation](https://www.apollographql.com/docs/ios/) including an [API reference](https://www.apollographql.com/docs/ios/docc/documentation/index).

+### Carthage/XCFramework Support

+The Apollo iOS repo no longer contains an Xcode project, as a result if you are using Carthage or need to build XCFrameworks for use in your development environment you will want to use the [apollo-ios-xcframework](https://github.com/apollographql/apollo-ios-xcframework) repo we have created that contains an Xcode project generated with Tuist that can be used for this purpose and is tagged to match the releases of Apollo iOS.

 ## Releases and changelog

 [All releases](https://github.com/apollographql/apollo-ios/releases) are catalogued and we maintain a [changelog](https://github.com/apollographql/apollo-ios/blob/main/CHANGELOG.md) which details all changes to the library.